webvijayi/instasell-acp-woocommerce/readme.txt

 Yes, the plugin is completely free and open source under GPLv2 license.

-= Does this work with any WooCommerce store? =
+= Does this work with any store? =

 Yes, as long as you meet the minimum requirements (WordPress 5.0+, WooCommerce 5.0+, PHP 7.4+).